Bourg History, Family Crest & Coats of Arms

 The name Bourg has been included within French history since the early portion of the Middle Ages.
-This Languedoc name is derived from maker of wooden bowls and dishes which is derived from the Old French word bolle, of the same meaning.
+This Languedoc name is derived from a maker of wooden bowls and dishes which is derived from the Old French word "bolle", which means "bowl".

 Most surnames have experienced slight spelling changes.
 A son may not chose to spell his name the same way that his father did.
 Many were errors, many deliberate.
 During the early development of the French language, a person usually gave his version, phonetically, to a scribe, a priest, or a recorder.
 Prefixes or suffixes varied.
 They were optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, there a many spelling variations of the name Bourg, including Bourg, Bourge, Bourgue, Bourges, Bourgues, Bourgg, Burg, Burge, Burgue, Burges, Burgues, Borg, Borge, Borgue, Borgues, de Bourg, de Bourge, de Bourgue, de la Bourg, de la Bourgue, de la Bourge, De Bourg, du Bourg, Bourgeat, Bourgeix, Bourgeault and many more.

 Early Notables of the Bourg family (pre 1700)

 Notable amongst the family name at this time was Emmanuel du Bourg, Knight, Marquis of Bozas in Vivarais.

 Clementine de Bourges was an eminent composer of the 16th century.
 Her husband was killed fighting against the Huguenots in 1560, and she died of grief Sept.
 30 in the following year.
 Her compositions deserve to be ranked with those of the great composers of her time.